AbdulMajeed09398/HVC-Aug/README.md

 **Baseline**

 We bechmark our technique against two concepts that are prevalent in the AI community.
 First is to add records for all classes rather than minor or super minor (https://ieeexplore.ieee.org/document/9882118) only, and second is to exactly balance the majority and minority classes (https://ieeexplore.ieee.org/document/10214234) without exploring any possiblities of optimization.
 In our previous work, we only explore oppurtunities to reduce the # of records to be added while this work explore oppurtunities to add new records under salient features only, making it well suited to larger and complex datasets.

+**Implementation process**

+The results can be reproduced by applying the following step by step process.

+Data pre-processing : This step requires data cleaning which can be done by using buitin-package support.
+In most datasets, there are few quality problems such as NAs, missing values, outliers, redundant records, etc. This work exploits benefits of many built-in R packages to pre-process dataset.

+Horizontal Contraction

+Vertical Contraction

+Noise Removal

+Classiiers Building